Category Archives: Diary 2023

 Noah is not an English name, so there is a very good chance that he was one among a group of men idling near the water’s edge looking as though they had landed from Eastern Europe.
 Perhaps Noah himself had brought them?

-You could tell that they all belonged to the Tracksuit Bottom Club, because they were all wearing tracksuit bottoms.
-They were gathered in a circle, and one of the men, the one with the most superior tracksuit bottoms, was addressing the rest in earnest, or possibly Lithuanian, or it might have been Ukrainian (do they have a language?).
-The group was listening so attentively that its leader must have been giving them tips on how to work the benefit system, which was fortunate for me, as I glided past them in my hat as though it was hypersonic and, undetected by enemy radar, arrived at Bedford’s Suspension Bridge without comment, let or hinderance.
+You could tell that they belonged to the Tracksuit Bottom Club, because all were wearing tracksuit bottoms.
+They were gathered in a circle, and one of the men, the one with the most superior bottoms, was addressing the rest in earnest, or possibly Lithuanian, or it might have been Ukrainian (do they have a language?).
+The group was listening so attentively that its leader must have been giving them tips on how to work the benefit system, which was fortunate for me, as I glided past them in my hat like something hypersonic and, undetected by enemy radar, arrived at Bedford’s Suspension Bridge without comment, let or hinderance.

 A thing of beauty!

 It was a lovely day to be standing above the River Great Ouse wearing a Russian hat.
-A couple of swans went by, who must have been working for border security because they took as much notice of me loitering in my Russian hat as they would a flotilla of boat people steaming into Dover.
+A couple of swans went by, who must have been working for border security because they took as much notice of me loitering in my Russian hat as they would a flotilla of boat people cruising into Dover.

-A bus pulled up outside The Embankment Hotel, and a gaggle of shadowy personages alighted and went inside.
+A bus pulled up outside the Embankment Hotel, and from it alighted a gaggle of shadowy personages who went inside the building.
 Was it one of those freebee buses paid for by the government?
-Sorry, I meant paid for out of the British taxpayers’ pocket?
-“Don’t go to the Embankment bar,” I heard a prophetic voice whisper.
-It was the same voice that long ago had told me “Avoid the BBC licence fee as one would avoid the plague!”
-Besides, as an Englishman in England, I had to watch my step!
+Sorry, I mean paid for out of the British taxpayers’ pocket?
+“Don’t go to the Embankment bar,” whispered a prophetic voice.
+It was the same voice that long ago had advised me quite correctly to “Avoid the BBC licence fee as one would avoid the plague!”
+Yet again, I thought it prudent to act on its advice.
+As an Englishman in England, I had to watch my step!
+I watched them all the way back to Bedford Town Bridge.

 Where did you get that hat?

-If there is one thing that never ceases to amaze me, and it’s not the Labour party, it is just how useful bridges are when you want to cross from one side to the other, and Bedford Town Bridge is no exception.
-Bedford Town Bridge was built in 1813 and expanded in 1938.
-Time for a photo in my Russian hat!
+If there is one thing in life that never ceases to amaze me, and I assure you it’s not the Labour party, it is just how useful bridges are when you want to cross from one side to the other, and Bedford Town Bridge is no exception.
+Built in 1813 and expanded in 1938, the bridge insisted I stand upon it and have a photo taken wearing my Russian hat!

 Mick Hart on Bedford Town Bridge

-You can tell it is not a selfie, for, if it was, I would have been pouting at the lens, looking like a ten-year old thanks to the camera’s filter.
-Not having any tats, well, not that I can show you, and without a ring through my snout or a bolt through my lip, the risk of doing something like that was slim to say the least.
+You can tell it is not a selfie, for, if it was, I would have been pouting and looking like a ten-year old thanks to the camera’s filter.
+Not having any tats, well, not that I can show you, and without a ring stuck through my snout or a bolt thrust through my lip, the risk of doing something like that, taking a selfie that is, was slim to say the least.

-I had my photo taken, and I pressed on, passing numerous people both young and old alike who didn’t even see me let alone my Russian hat because every zombie one of them was twiddling on their mobile phones as if they’d sold their soul to Bill Gates, which in effect they had.
+I had my photo taken and then pressed on, passing numerous people young and old alike, who didn’t even see me let alone my Russian hat because every zombie one of them was twiddling on their mobile phones as if they’d sold their soul to Bill Gates, which in effect they had.

 Within less time than it takes to invent a pandemic and cash in on those fatal jabs, I came at last to the High Street, which was busy, busy, busy.
 As I had not been asked to produce my passport, I assumed I was still in England.
 It’s just not that easy to tell anymore.

 I crossed over the zebra crossing, well why not?
-Like bridges, that’s what they are there for, and continued in the same direction in which I had been going.
-All of a sudden, a strange looking fellow dressed in a pea-green T-shirt clutching a first-prize trophy that had been given gratuitously to him by the world’s most apolitical club, Eurovision, turned tail and ran.
+That, like bridges, is what they are there for, and continued in the same direction in which I had been going.
+All of a sudden, a strange looking fellow dressed in a pea-green T-shirt clutching a first-prize trophy that had been given to him gratuitously by the world’s most apolitical club ~ it ironically goes by the name of Eurovision ~ turned tail and ran.
 Had he seen my hat?
-The last thing I saw of him, he was heading towards the offices of the Government in Exile located on Britain’s ‘Take Anyone Street’.
+The last I saw of this funny little man, he was heading towards the offices of the Government in Exile located on Britain’s ‘Take Anyone Street’.
 Man, that’s an awfully crowded street ~ innit!

 Two-faced Bedford

 I was now standing in one of Bedford’s most populated thoroughfares, next to Debenhams, that has closed, not far from Beales, which has closed, just around the corner from Eurovision Stores, many of which, like borders, are open (A round of applause from the Liebour party!).
 So far only two people had noticed my hat.
-I don’t know how they did it, as both have silly great faces of metal and all they do all day long is stand and stare at one another.
+I don’t know how they did it, as both have silly great faces of metal and all they do all day long is stand and stare at each another.
 These ‘statues’ in the centre of Bedford are worth every penny that you, the taxpayer, paid for them: trust me, I’m a politician.

 From here it was all downhill to Ethnic Street, or Midland Road as it is sometimes known.
-Surely someone here would be specialists in Russian hat spotting?
+Surely someone here would be a specialist in spotting Russian hats?
 But no, so off we went to Wetherspoons.
-It being at this juncture not just as good a place to stop as any but the best place at which to stop, and that’s a fact! — as you wouldn’t want to walk any further, believe me you really wouldn’t.
+It being at this juncture not just as good a place to stop as any but the place where stopping is most desirable, and that’s an unarguable fact! — you wouldn’t want to walk further, believe me you really wouldn’t.

 In the Russian Hat in Bedford